rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-28-04eb7fc61911e2b2-certificate-no-rc8840-of-2025_-notice-of-demand-in-respect-of-prosperous-vyapaar.md

 source: sebi
 stocks: []
 tags:
-- enforcement
+- certificate
 - demand-notice
-- certificate
+- enforcement
-- regulatory-action
+- regulatory
 - wealth-management
 title: 'Certificate No. RC8840 of 2025: Notice of Demand in respect of Prosperous Vyapaar Pvt.
 Ltd.'